lgorissen/k4d/lab 16/README.md

 Nifty!

-## Summary
+## 16.3 Summary

 This lab shows 2 ways to access external services via a Kubernetes Service: via hostname and via IP address.
-Both ways make it easier to absorb (specific) changes in external services, as they will be limited to a single point.
+Both ways make it easier to manage and absorb (specific) changes in external services, as they will be limited to a single point.

+## 16.3 Finally ...

+Clean up!